Compagnie Centrale de Réassurance: Algerian Catastrophe Insurance Pool (ACIP)

 The natural catastrophe pool (ACIP) covers earthquake, flood, landslide and storm risks.
 Quota-share reinsurance treaties set the risk retention rate, namely 30% for the insurers and 70% for CCR.

 A stop loss treaty protects cedants in the event of a high loss experience.

 Decennial liability pool

 The decennial liability pool was created in 2009 by CCR and a group of Algerian insurers.
-The pool's initial capital is 2 billion DZD (27.96 million USD).
+The pool's initial capital is 2 billion DZD (US$27.96 million).
 The co-insurance's management has been entrusted to the Compagnie Centrale de Réassurance.

 Special risk pool

 The special risk pool was established in 2018.
 It provides protection against political risks, civil unrest, acts of terrorism, etc. CCR manages this pool.